Visit a National Park for Free on These 5 Days in 2022

 The National Parks Service offers an $80 annual pass that covers entrance to national parks, lands managed by the Bureau of Land Management and other sites.

-Military members can get the annual pass for free.
+Military members, military veterans and Gold Star families can get the annual pass for free.

-Through the national Every Kid in the Park program, fourth-graders can get a free annual pass for their families.
+Through the national Every Kid Outdoors program, fourth-graders can get a free annual pass for their families.
 Educators can also get involved through this program, obtaining free passes to take students on a national park field trip.

 Seniors age 62 and older can buy a lifetime pass for $80 or an annual pass for $20.
 Senior passes require proper documentation and may be purchased in person at a federal recreation site, online or through the mail.

 People with disabilities can get a free pass in person, or through the mail or online with a $10 processing fee.

 Both the senior pass and the access pass offer a 50% discount on some amenities like camping, swimming, boat launching and specialized interpretive services.

 If you want to learn while you travel, you can apply for an Artist-in-Residence program with the National Park Service and stay at a participating park for free while you work on your next project.

 However you do it, consider including national parks or historic sites in your 2022 travel plans.
 For families — and curious travelers of all ages — it’s a fun, educational and affordable way to spend a vacation.

 With more than 400 to choose from, there’s probably one not far from you!